tedzchow/git-practice/hiroo-kawahara/todo/src/README.md

 # About this App

-This project is created with React.
+This project is created with ReactJS and Tailwind.

 ## How to run this App

 ### `npm start`

+    to run this project

+        cd todo

+        npm start

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.